 Long skirts are a summer thing?
 No way!
 They are great on dry winter days as well.
 Especially, when the material is leather.
 The temperatures just have to be low enough that there is no risk of snowmelt during the day.
 You can wear warm leggings underneath for nobody to see.
 Even long johns would work.
 Everything is covered up and the full length provides some protection from the wind too.
 However, you have to pair the maxi with a short jacket or cape to create a balanced outerwear outfit.

 In the look shown in the photo below, I wear a long sleeve layering top under the sweater to provide some extra insulation.
 Note that coarse knits like this sweater are “cold bridges” (Read more on cold bridges in the post at the link).
 The air can easily enter or leave through the loops of the knit.
 Thus, a fisherman cable-knit sweater like this one is not a good protection from the cold in windy climates.
 Even in cold climates with calm or no winds like in Interior Alaska, wearing it needs some extra thoughts.
 My solution was to wear the cape shown below that does not easily let air in or out.
 Paired with the beret the outfit gets a French style twist.

 When wearing rubber boots in snow, you need to wear wool socks in the boots.
 Rubber conducts the cold very well.
 You would get quickly cold feet outside in rubber boots or Wellies without thick socks in winter.
 Actually, here I am wearing a pair of wool socks over the tights.
-I rolled the socks over the top of the boots for an extra stylish twist (see photo below).
 Read more on avoiding cold feet in frigid temperatures.

 A waist or upper hip long jeans or (colored) denim jacket is a great cover-up to stay warm in the already cool morning and evening hours in fall.